Sea angel: Behavior

 Their hunting strategies are variable; some forms are ambush predators, sitting and waiting for their prey; whilst others actively pursue their prey; their metabolic rate is closely linked to that of their prey species.
 Even the size of the gymnosomes is correlated to the size of their prey, which they recognize by means of touch and grab using their sometimes-suckered buccal cones.
 A combination of hooks and a toothed radula are employed to scour the flesh from the thecosomes' shells.

+C. limacina stimulates the neuromuscular system to chase the prey, this notably increases the motion of the wings, minimizes the gap between wingtips at the end of each stroke, lessening the aspect ratio, and increases the deflection of the wings.
+Therefore, reducing the drag forces and overcoming stall.
+Also, the increment in the angle of attack along with low Reynold number for sea angels resembles the fluid dynamic forces acting on insects such as Drosophila.

 Gymnosomes slowly beat their wing-like parapodia in a rowing motion to propel their "perfectly streamlined" bodies through the upper 20 m of the water column.
 Although usually slow-moving, beating their wings once or twice per second, they are capable of bursts of speed when they need to pursue their prey, calling a separate suite of muscles into action to obtain the higher beat frequency.

 Reproduction and development

 Like many gastropods, sea angels are simultaneous hermaphrodites with internal fertilization.
 A fertilized animal later releases a gelatinous egg mass, and the eggs float freely until hatching.
 Their embryonic shells are lost within the first few days after hatching.

 The gymnosomes, like other shell-less opisthobranchs, discard their shells at metamorphosis, with the retractor muscles being severed and the shell lost.

 The group does not truly, therefore, lack a shell.
 Few larval shells have been described (and consequently an understanding of their fossil record is as yet unknown).